Informative

 7. Climbers will have to get appropriate adventure insurance

-Conditions – At 29,029 ft., the air pressure at the summit is only a third of what we’re accustomed to at sea level.
-Consequently, climbers struggle to breathe in enough oxygen.
-A lower oxygen intake along with other extreme conditions exposes climbers to the risk of AMS, HAPE & HACE.
+At 8,848M., the air pressure at the summit is only a third of what we’re accustomed to at sea level.
+Consequently, climbers struggle to breathe in enough oxygen required to support the functioning of an adult human body.
+A lower oxygen intake along with other extreme conditions expose climbers to the risk of conditions such as AMS, HAPE & HACE.
 Additionally, the risk of frostbites becomes quite real at such altitudes and temperatures.
 When tasked with the responsibility of pumping blood (providing oxygen & warmth) vital organs are the first priority, fingers/toes are last.
 Dangers present during the expedition include subfreezing temperatures and extremely high altitude, especially when the supplemental oxygen runs out or when you get caught in a sudden storm.
-Deaths from falls or avalanches, and other health problems like heart attacks.
-Over-exposure in the 'death zone' due to the increasing number of climbers playing a role in jammed routes.
+Deaths from falls or avalanches, and other health problems like heart attacks are not uncommon under such conditions.
+Over-exposure in the 'death zone' (any elevation above 8000M) is another major cause of concern especially due to overcrowding on the mountain causing traffic jams on the single route used by climbers to go up and down the mountain.

-Numbers - The peak attracts many climbers and unfortunately not all of them are highly experienced mountaineers.
-Some ardent mountaineers call the Everest expedition a tourism activity because of the number of people who attempt Everest each year.
-Typically, more than 600 people reach the summit of Everest, which is about half of the number who attempt it.
+Because of the popularity of the mountain and the increasing number of outfitters offering climbs to reach the top of the world, the peak attracts heavy traffic of climbers each year.
+Some traditional mountaineers who believe in self-supported climbs call the Everest expedition a tourism activity because of the number of people who attempt the peak each year.
+According to estimates based on data from the last few years, more than 600 people reach the summit of Everest each year, which is about half of the number who actually attempt it.

 Mount Everest : How to get there?